The Dead Daisies (album)

-The Dead Daisies is the eponymous debut album by the international rock supergroup The Dead Daisies, featuring vocalist Jon Stevens and guitar player David Lowy.
+The Dead Daisies is the debut album by the Australian-American rock band the Dead Daisies, featuring vocalist Jon Stevens and guitar player David Lowy.
 The album was produced by John Fields.

 The album was released on August 9, 2013, and its lead single "Lock 'n' Load", featuring Slash, on April 19.
 It was also a bonus CD on the issue 191 of the UK music magazine Classic Rock.

 Track listing

 Personnel

 All credits adapted from the original release.